-An area's labor force represents everyone sixteen years and over who is currently employed or seeking employment-this would include those with full-time jobs, part-time jobs, and the unemployed who are actively looking for a job.
+The U.S. Bureau of Labor Statistics defines the labor force as "all people age 16 and older who are classified as either employed and unemployed."
+This includes those with full-time jobs, part-time jobs, and the unemployed who are actively looking for a job.
 The labor force does not include full-time students who do not hold a job, stay at home parents, or discouraged workers who have stopped looking for work.
 There are several different ways to use these data to gauge the relative strength of the regional labor force.
 Although affected by seasonality, comparing the labor force to the same month in the prior year shows labor force performance on a year to year basis and the extent to which is growing or shrinking.
 Additionally, comparing regional labor force growth to that of neighboring, similar or competing labor markets can highlight its relative strength.

-The Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics produces the country's official monthly estimates of employment and unemployment for subnational areas (e.g., state, county, etc.).7 Much like the Current Population Survey, LAUS uses a 'household' concept of employment in that it counts people based on where they live.
-8 The American Community Survey also published data pertaining to labor force characteristics.
+The Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics produces the country's official monthly estimates of employment and unemployment for subnational areas (e.g., state, county, etc.).8 Much like the Current Population Survey, LAUS uses a 'household' concept of employment in that it counts people based on where they live.9 The American Community Survey also published data pertaining to labor force characteristics.
 LAUS data are timelier since they are produced monthly, while the ACS data allows for more breakdowns by social, economic or demographic characteristics.
-The methods in producing these data differ, so that creates somewhat different responses.9
+The methods in producing these data differ, so that creates somewhat different responses.10